WillBrubaker/awesome-surveys/README.txt

 = Included Software =

 * Uses the [PHP Form Builder class](https://code.google.com/p/php-form-builder-class/ "PFBC") which is GPL v3 licensed.
-* Uses the [jQuery validaiton plugin](http://jqueryvalidation.org "jQuery validation") whis is MIT licensed.
+* Uses the [jQuery validaiton plugin](http://jqueryvalidation.org "jQuery validation") which is MIT licensed.
+* Uses [pure css](http://purecss.io) which is licensed under the Yahoo!
+BSD license
+* Uses [normalize css](https://github.com/necolas/normalize.css) which is MIT licensed

 = To Do List =